TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 The public encryption key must be a brand new, unused key, which takes the place of the previously used session key.
 The resulting shared session key is generated using the same protocol as the initial handshake, and must be kept secret.

-Request packets should only be sent by the peer whose permanent public encryption key for the given group is closer to the group's chat ID.
+Request packets should only be sent by the peer whose permanent public encryption key for the given group is closer to the group's chat ID according to the Toxcore DHT distance metric.

 <a name="tcp_relays"/>